 Source: Recipes for the Specific Carbohydrate Diet, Raman Prasad, 2008, Fair Winds Press

-Homemade yogurt is an important part of the SIBO diet.
-Natural acidophilus and other probiotic organisms in the yogurt assist with intestinal healing.
-24 hour yogurt is SIBO friendly because the yogurt has been fermented for 24 hours, which is how long it takes for lactose to completely ferment out.
-Store bought yogurts are not SIBO friendly since they have usually been cultured for only 12 hours, which is not long enough to break down all the lactose in yogurt.
+This recipe for homemade yogurt has been fermented for 24 hours, which is how long it takes for lactose to completely ferment out, rendering it SIBO-friendly.
+In contrast, store bought yogurts are usually only cultured for 12 hours, which is not long enough to break down all the lactose.

 2 quarts whole milk or half and half (goatʼs milk may also be used)

 Pour the milk into a large saucepan and place on a stovetop burner over medium heat.
 Stir the milk frequently to prevent it from sticking to the sides and bottom of the pan.
 As soon as the milk begins to simmer (around 180°F), remove it from the heat.

 Be careful—if the pan is too small, you run the risk of the milk boiling over.
 If using goatʼs milk, be careful not to let the temperature exceed 185°F (85 C).

 Allow the milk to cool to 100-110°F. Putting the pan in a container of ice water or in the refrigerator can help speed this up.
 Skim off any milk that has solidified on top.

 Remove the inner container from the yogurt maker and add one cup (235 ml) of milk from the saucepan to the container.
 Thoroughly mix in the yogurt starter.
 Add the remaining cooled milk and mix again.